 To be more specific, the violin plot in Fig. 2d and Fig. 2e indicated two representative scenarios in the dataset. (这里需要增加IFIT2 和 FTL 对于CD4T 作用的参考文献，说明为什么选择这两个基因) In Fig. 2d, the distribution of IFIT2 in the control dataset varied from the distribution in the simulation dataset.
 In the prediction results, our scPerb was closest to the mean of the stimulation dataset, with a relatively large value range between 0.5 to 3.0 after log transformation.
 The scGEN and sc-WGAN provided comparable predictions, but the mean of the predictions was slightly larger than the real stimulation data.
 In this particular gene, CVAE was more associated with the control data, and stGAN focused on the outliers with high gene expressions.
 In Fig. 2e, the distribution pattern of FTL in the control dataset was similar to the distribution in the real stimulation dataset.
 Under such a scenario, most of the predictions in scPerb were close to the mean of the simulation data, while the predictions from scgen and CVAE were expanded to a larger range(这里想说明scgen 和 cvae 的预测值更发散，而scperb 更集中).
 St-GAN responded to the high gene expressions while the predictions in sc-WGAN had lower gene expressions.
-[45]××××××
+To further illustrate that our result is better than that of benchmarks, we applied Wilcoxon[45] test to these results.
+In this case, only scPerb results in a P value larger than 0.05 for both genes (0.1763, and 0.0742 respectively for FTL gene and IFIT2 gene), which shows that the prediction of scPerb does not have a significant difference from the ground truth.
+In contrast, all of the benchmark methods result in a P value less than 0.05, showing a significant difference from the stimulus dataset.
+To be more specific, scGEN scored 6.3×10-15 and 0.0033 for FTL gene and IFIT2 gene, while CVAE scored 0.0307 and 1.63×10-9, stGAN scored 4.81×10-109 and 3.14×10-103, and sc-WGAN scored 2.01×10-31 and 2.41×10-10.
+Therefore, it is clear that scPerb has a better result than all of the other benchmark methods.